itHotL/PlayerStats/README.md

 (A beefy PC could do this much faster, of course.)

 I have tried to make the plugin as fast and effecient as possible, but I have not tested it with more than 10.000 playerfiles.
-Although spamming the command had no impact on the server TPS, I do not know if it would have other effects (mainly CPU usage, I am guessing).
+Although spamming the command had no impact on the server TPS, I don't know if it could have other effects (mainly CPU usage, I am guessing).
 So if you want to use this plugin on servers with a lot of unique players, I recommend limiting the amount of included players by setting a number-of-days-since-last-joined limit in the config, and use caution.
 I do want to improve performance in the future though, and I'd love to hear feedback on how the plugin is performing!